MIR-MU/ffmpeg-tensorflow/README.md

 ```

 If your version of Libtensorflow has not been pre-built, you will need to build
-it yourself, which takes about 2 hours on a quad-core laptop:
+it yourself, which takes about 2 hours on a quad-core laptop.
+Specific steps
+that need to be taken for some historic versions of Libtensorflow
+([1.12.3][libtensorflow-1.12.3]) are described in [the issues][issues].

 ``` sh
 $ git clone https://github.com/tensorflow/tensorflow.git